Rocky Balboa is no more, as according to Sylvester Stallone, the famous Philly puncher has graced the silver screen for the last time.

 Excerpt from WBN’s ‘Creed to Creed’:

-Born in Philadelphia in 1945, Balboa had toiled his whole life to find a calling, ending up becoming embroiled in the mean streets as a loan shark enforcer whilst pushing his obvious boxing talent and eventual destiny to one side.
+Born in Philadelphia in 1945, Balboa had toiled his whole life to find a calling, becoming embroiled in the mean streets as a loan shark enforcer while pushing his obvious boxing talent and eventual destiny to one side.